 The proper management of expenditure is fundamental to ensuring value-for-money in delivering services to the community.
-As well, having cost-effective internal controls within the purchasing and payments system plays an important part in ensuring that waste of funds, over-expenditures and corruption do not occur.1
+As well, having cost-effective internal controls within the purchasing and payments system plays an important part in ensured that waste of funds, over-expenditures and corruption did not occur.